zak92/Automate-the-Boring-Stuff-with-Python/Chapter-1.md

 ### Example
 len('hello')

-The output is 5 since there are  letters in the word hello
+The output is 5 since there are  letters in the word hello.

+## The str(), int(), and float() Functions
+If you want to concatenate an integer such as 29 with a string to pass to print(), you’ll need to get the value '29', which is the string form of 29.

+str(29)

+The str(), int(), and float() functions will evaluate to the string, integer, and floating-point forms of the value you pass, respectively.